 A: No. The public areas of the building are for coming and going only; they should not be used as a playground, smoking area, or anything other than coming and going to your apartment.
 Also children must be accompanied by a responsible adult at all times.

 Q: My neighbor is disturbing me.
 What should I do?

 A: First you should attempt to resolve any issues with your neighbors amongst yourselves.
-If you are unable to do so, you should contact our office for further direction.
+If you are unable to do so, you should contact your property manager for further direction.
 If ever you feel threatened or you notice illegal activity going on, you should call the police.

 Q: My friend came over, and while he was here he damaged the building.
 I’m being charged for the damage, but I didn’t do it!
 Why?

 A: All residents are responsible for the conduct of their children, guests and anyone else they invite into the building.
 Please review your lease carefully.

 Q: I want to install a satellite dish to get Direct TV.
 Can I?

 A: Probably not.
 You are only permitted to install a dish on property over which you have “exclusive use or control”, such as a balcony.
 If you do have a balcony, consult with your property manager about the restrictions that apply.
 Under no circumstances are you allowed to install or permit to be installed a satellite dish that is screwed into the bricks of the building.

 A: Yes.
 However, your proposed roommate must complete and submit a rental application, with the required processing fee, and receive management approval, prior to moving in.
 You may not have a roommate or other person move in with you without first obtaining approval in writing from your property manager.

 Q: My lease is expiring, or it already expired, but I have not received a renewal lease.
 What should I do?